wizmik12/DGPMIL/README.md

  ## Description of the repo
- This repo contains the code used for the paper "Learning from crowds in digital pathology using scalable variational Gaussian processes".
+ This repo contains the code used for the paper "Deep Gaussian processes for multiple instance learning: Application to CT intracranial hemorrhage detection".
 We include all the scripts for preprocessing the database as well as for the crowdsource classification.

 The tree directory:

 - [DGPMIL.py](DGPMIL.py): It contains the model implemented in GPytorch.
 - [mll_mil.py](mll_mil.py): It contains the objective function to be optimized for the MIL problem.
-- [run_CT.py](run_CT.py): The code for running the .
+- [run_CT.py](run_CT.py): The code for running the hemorrhage detection experiment.
 - [data](data/): It contains the extracted features from the CT scan.
 - [DGPMIL_MNIST.ipynb](DGPMIL_MNIST.ipynb): It contains a quick demo on MNIST dataset which can be run in Google Colab.